 509.26 Field Welding and Inspection.
 Field welding will not be permitted unless shown on the plans or approved by the Engineer, except to attach studs.
 All field welding and inspection shall be performed in accordance with this specification and AWS D1.5.
 Studs shall be free from rust, rust pits, scale, oil, moisture, paint, and other deleterious matter that would adversely affect the welding operation.
 Surfaces to which studs are to be welded shall be free of scale, rust, moisture, paint, and other injurious material that would prevent proper welding or produce objectionable fumes.
 Additional studs shall be tested in accordance with AWS D1.5 paragraph 7.5.4.1 when the base metal temperature is below 32 °F at the time of welding.
-Stud welding shall not be done when the base metal temperature is below -4 °F at the time of welding.

 - (a) Stud welding in the field.
 Automatic stud welding guns shall be used to weld studs to girders.
 The operator shall be qualified per AWS D1.5 Subsection 7.7.4.
 The base metal where the stud is to be welded shall be ground to bright metal immediately prior to the weld being made.
 Manual welding will not be allowed except to make repairs.
 Stud welding shall be in accordance with subsection 509.20(h). - (b) Repairing Stud Welds.
 Electrodes used to repair stud welds shall be kept in rod ovens in accordance with AWS D1.5 Subsection 12.6.
-The fillet weld size shall be a minimum of $\frac{5}{16}$ inch.
+The fillet weld size shall be a minimum of 5/16 inch.
 The welder shall be prequalified for the welding process used and stud welding.